Numerical Analysis of the Causal Action Principle in Low Dimensions: The Causal Action Principle on a Two-Dimensional Hilbert Space

 \subsection{The Two-Dimensional Discrete Dirac Sphere}

 We now explain how to construct measures whose causal action is strictly smaller than the lower bound~$1/6$ obtained for isotropic measures (see~\eqref{Sisolower}).
 We again consider a normalized weighted counting measure (see~\eqref{weightcount} and~\eqref{cnorm}).
 We choose the radial coordinates of all points equal to~$\tau_i=\tau$.
 In other words, we distribute the points on a sphere of radius~$\tau$.
-The resulting causal variational principle on there sphere was introduced in~\cite[Example~2.8]{continuum} and analyzed further in~\cite{support}.
-This analysis revealed that, in order to make the causal action small, one should distribute the points evenly on the sphere.
-More precisely, we choose the so-called {\em{Tammes distribution}} where one maximizes the minimal distance $\vartheta_m$ between any pair of points,
+The resulting causal variational principle on the sphere was introduced in~\cite[Example~2.8]{continuum} and analyzed further in~\cite{support}.
+This analysis revealed that the minimal causal action is attained for configurations of points which are, as far as possible, equally distributed on the sphere.
+More precisely, we choose the so-called {\em{Tammes distribution}} where one maximizes the minimal distance~$\vartheta_m$ between any pair of points,

 (for details on the Tammes distribution see~\cite{saff+kuijlaars} or~\cite{sloane} and the references therein).
 Moreover, one chooses~$\tau$ such that the opening angle of the light cone coincides with~$\vartheta_m$.
 Thus, evaluating~\eqref{eq:critical_angles} in the case~$\tau=\tau'$, we choose \beq \vartheta_{m}=\vartheta_- = \arccos \!\left( 1-\frac{2}{\tau^2} \right) \:. \eeq This choice has the effect that all distinct points are spacelike separated, implying that it suffices to consider the pair interaction of each point with itself, i.e.\